General | Syllabus | Coursework

 For each assignment you must specifically state, in your

-writeupfile, the names of any individuals from whom you received help, and the nature of the help that you received.
+writeupfile, the names of any individuals with whom you collaborated, or from whom you received help, and the nature of the help that you received.
 That includes help from friends, classmates, lab TAs, course staff members, etc.

 Concerning electronic communication...